-Each team will be permitted a maximum of 34 people in the dugout, including 24 eligible players in uniform, eight others in uniform (coaching staff included) and two other non-uniformed personnel who have regularly performed these functions during the season.
+Each team will be permitted a maximum of 34 people in the dugout, including 24 eligible players in uniform (except for the South regional, which will be limited to 25 eligible players), eight others in uniform (coaching staff included) and two other non-uniformed personnel who have regularly performed these functions during the season.
 Non-uniformed personnel may not participate in pregame warm-ups or game-type functions.